 What registries are involved in providing the function: The Root Zone Trust Anchor.

-Overlaps or interdependencies: The DNS requires IP addresses to function (both IPV4 and IPV6) from the Address Registries and offers its services based on a large number of protocols developed and maintained by the IETF.
+Overlaps or interdependencies: -

 Root Zone Automation (NTIA IANA Functions Contract: C.2.9.2.e)

 Description of the function: A fully automated system that includes a secure (encrypted) system for customer communications; an automated provisioning protocol allowing customers to manage their interactions with the root zone management system; an online database of change requests and subsequent actions whereby each customer can see a record of their historic requests and maintain visibility into the progress of their current requests; a test system, which customers can use to test the technical requirements for a change request; and an internal interface for secure communications between the IANA Functions Operator; the Administrator, and the Root Zone Maintainer..